drovak/pdp8life/README.md

 Several assemble-time options are available, including many initial conditions from gliders to guns to fillers and more.
 The initial conditions are all based on the standard RLE format, so adding more is very easy.
+You can also assemble with a flag to take RLE input from the TTY.